CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 | Service                | Service   | A service including microservices, function-as-a-service, and other types of network or intra-process services.                                                                                                                                                                                                 |

 > The component type is a required property for every component.
-It is an abstract concept to aid with separation of
+It is an abstract concept to aid development and
-> concerns.
-For example, a development team focused on application creation may not be the same team responsible for
+> security teams with separation of concerns.
+The types represent the highest level of abstraction in a modular
-> maintaining container images or operating systems.
-When viewing components and their dependency relationships,
+> system or design.
+They also aid Software Asset Management (SAM) and IT Asset Management (ITAM) systems in classifying
-> component type helps to identify inventory that may be in scope for that team and the inventory that may not.
+> the inventory of software and constituent parts.

 Component identity is an essential requirement for managing inventory.
 CycloneDX supports multiple methods of identity